christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 ### Step 5 - Package the extension

-This can be by right clicking on the extension project from Visual Studio for Mac then selecting **Pack** from the context menu
+This can be done by right clicking on the extension project from [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) then selecting **Pack** from the context menu

 ![](/assets/images/extending-vsmac-pack-project.png)